 regardless of the psycho-babble you may have read elsewhere, anyone

-who's actually done any work with borderlines would know this.
-Still,
+who's done meaningful work with borderlines would be aware of that

-this coupling presents a highly combustible mix; their respective
+fact.
+Still, this coupling presents a highly combustible mix; their

-pathology draws them to each other--but the mutual harm/damage that's
+respective pathology draws them to each other--but the mutual harm/damage

 It should also be noted, that a person involved with a Borderline

-for even a limited time, will be prone to adopting psychotic (BPD)
+for even a limited time, can temporarily be prone to adopting psychotic

-symptomology, due to proximal exposure.
-That's why we call their
+(BPD) symptomology, due to proximal exposure.
+That's why we call

 grew up with so much instability and torment, the only way they